 A memorial service will be held in Princeton, NJ in May.
 She may be remembered by making a contribution to Cardiology Research at Dartmouth-Hitchcock Medical Center: Dartmouth-Hitchcock.org/donate.

-To plant a tree in memory of Ann (Egan) Hughes, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Ann (Egan) Hughes, please visit our tribute store.